ankitagrawal10/Restaurant-Website/Readme.md

 # Table of Contents

-Features
+1.Features
-Getting Started
+2.Getting Started
-Usage
-Contributing
-License
+3.Usage
+4.Contributing

 # Features
 1. Navbar: The website features a navigation bar with a search bar, links to different sections of the site, and a shopping cart icon.